The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes

 \section{Beyond Mere Apportionment: Evaluating the Fairness of House Sizes and District Sizes}

-A great advantage of our entropic approach is that it allows use of the very same information-theoretic measure of uniformity to assess or compare different proposed apportionments of a fixed total of $R$ seats, but also to evaluate different choices for the size of the House itself, or the sizes of districts within states, and can even compare apportionments across time.
+A great advantage of our entropic approach is that it allows use of the very same information-theoretic measure of uniformity to assess or compare different proposed apportionments of a fixed total of $R$ seats, but also to evaluate different choices for the size $R$ of the House itself, or the sizes of districts within states, and can even compare apportionments across time or across different populations.